Ty France Player Props: Mariners vs. Athletics

-Ty France -- with a slugging percentage of .100 in his past 10 games, including no home runs) -- will be in action for the Seattle Mariners against the Oakland Athletics, with Mason Miller on the hill, on May 2 at 9:40 PM ET.
+Ty France -- .034 average over his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with JP Sears on the mound, on May 3 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Blue Jays.
+He had a hitless performance in his previous game (0-for-3) against the Athletics.

 Ty France Game Info & Props vs. the Athletics